-RADR 2313 Radiation Biology and Protection (3-0) (3 credits)
+RADR 2313 Radiation Biology and Protection

 Effects of radiation exposure on biological systems.
 Includes typical medical exposure levels, methods for measuring and monitoring radiation, and methods for protecting personnel and patients from excessive exposure.

 Prerequisite: RADR 2309, RADR 1203, RADR 1311, RADR 1201 and RADR 1266 with a grade of "C" or better Co-requisite: RADR 1267 Course Fee \$60